prolixalias/gravitee-api-management/docker/quick-setup/opensearch/README.md

 # OpenSearch

-Here is a docker-compose to run APIM with OpenSearch.
+Here is a nerdctl compose to run APIM with OpenSearch.

 ---
 > For more information, please read :